simonom/PyCHAM/README.md

 4. cd to where PyCHAM installed: cd lib/python3.6/site-packages

 5. Although several PyCHAM dependencies are installed along with PyCHAM, the SUNDIALS package is currently not available on PyPi (true on 14/11/2019), however this package is required by the Assimulo package.
 Therefore, please follow the instructions to install SUNDIALS and Assimulo on the PyPi Assimulo page.
+Please also install the openbabel package.

 6. Install complete